pratikgoud123/pratikgoud123/README.md

 ## 🙋‍♂️ About Me:
 🖥️ I am a certified Full Stack Software Engineer<br><br>
-👯 A Tech Enthusiast with skills of Java, Spring Boot, Angular and Docker<br><br>
+👯 A Tech Enthusiast with skills of Java, Spring Boot, JavaScript, Angular and Docker<br><br>
-💬 Ask me about Anything reated to Java, Angular and SpringBoot<br><br>
+💬 Ask me about Anything reated to Java, JavaScript, Angular and SpringBoot<br><br>
 💡 I am always eager to learn and improve my skills<br><br>
 📫 How to reach me pratik.loop@gmail.com